lil-qorgi/379-rnaseq/README.md

 ```

 ## 8D - Results & interpretation.
-The process took 35 seconds.
+Cuffmerge successfully merged the six transcript annotation (.gtf) files and produced the merged.gtf file.
+This merged.gtf file contains all of the gene transcripts that could be identified based on the RNA-seq data of the wildtype *C. albicans* samples collected in this experiment.

-Cuffmerge successfully merged the transcript annotation (.gtf) files and produced the merged.gtf file.
+merged.gtf serves as the overall set of transcripts from which the transcripts (genes) that were significantly differentially expressed between the control (Thi+) and the treatment (Thi-) will be identified in the next step.

 ---

 <br></br>